boyofgreen/Web-App-ToolKit/README.md

 1. Build the application.
 	`cordova build`

+### Known Issues [Windows only]
+1. The  `cordova build ` command will fail on a machine that does not have the SDK and tools for Windows 8.1 because WinJS 2 is not installed.
+For the plugin to work correctly, and if you are on Windows 10, before running the build command, open the Visual Studio solution and remove the references to WinJS 2 in the Windows 8.1 and Windows Phone 8.1 projects.
+The `cordova build` command should succeed after this.

 ### Manual steps required [Windows only]
 In order to make the project work there are a few things that need to be taken care of: